Te Kete Ipurangi Navigation:

 Session 1

-Using geoboards and rubber bands students explore the area of a triangle in a variety of cases and establish the rule for finding the area of a triangle.
+In this session, students use Geoboards and rubber bands to explore the area of a triangle in a variety of cases, before establishing the rule for finding the area of a triangle.
 Note that one side of each triangle should be parallel to the vertical or horizontal.
-Session 2 deals with the case where none of the sides is vertical or horizontal.
+Session 2 deals with the case where none of the sides are vertical or horizontal.

-1. Introduce students to the geoboards if they have not used them previously.
+1. Introduce students to the Geoboards, and give them time to explore them.
 Demonstrate how shapes can be made by looping the rubber bands over the nails.
-Some time could be given to exploration at this stage:
+Gradually structure students' exploration of Geoboards towards making triangles:

 What shapes can you make?